-Firstly, it is best to create a paper trail, and making sure that your account of the accident is down on paper.
+Firstly, it is best to create a paper trail and make sure that your account of the accident is down on paper.
 Photographs with the relevant details (i.e., what caused the fall) and eyewitness accounts are important as well.
 If the slip-and-fall took place at a business, the owner may want a report filled out.
-Because state law does not require such a report, as experienced Phoenix personal injury lawyers, we advise that you get input from your lawyer first.
+Because Arizona state law does not require such a report, as experienced Phoenix personal injury lawyers, we advise that you get input from your lawyer first.

 Phoenix Premises Liability Client Testimonial

 There are statutes of limitations that apply to any personal injury case, including premises liability.
 If your injury was due to a property defect, you may have two years to file a claim.
 However, in some cases, it may be as little as 180 days, depending on who the owner or property manager was at the time the injury occurred.
 Claims against government or public entities have an especially short window in which to file.